 If you prefer your food a with a little more spice, they’ve got you covered:

 The Thai Thai Bistro has been serving up Thai food in Volcano long before it was considered a trend.
 The owners were known to return to Thailand in order to replenish their stores of authentic Thai spices.
 Sharon and I are no experts on Thai food but it was the only restaurant in town we hadn’t tried during our honeymoon, so we went during our tenth-anniversary trip.
 We both were very happy with our meals and the service was wonderful.
 They also still had their Christmas lights up in February. 😉

 What’s the takeaway from this?
 Sharon and I are both fans of spending time at places we want to visit.
 If that means we spend three nights in Volcano, HI and try every restaurant in town, so be it.
 We’ve stayed in a bed and breakfast in a room that was adjacent to the lobby/kitchen area.
 We spent the morning sipping coffee and talking to the people who run the place.
 In the evening after a day of hiking, we sat in front of a fire (that I made) (Note from Sharon: Yes, dear.
 Sigh.) and warmed our feet while the house cat wandered around and eventually decided we were worthy of giving him some belly rubs.

 While most guests to Volcano National Park will stay in nearby Hilo (30 miles) or more often in the popular resorts of the Kailua-Kona area (100 miles) away, Sharon and I prefer to stay closer to the action of Kilauea in the quaint town of Volcano, HI.
-We’re less than 3 years away from the trip to celebrate our 20th anniversary and I’m looking forward to the spirit of aloha that the resonates through the area, where all guests are treated as ‘ohana.
+We’re approaching our 20th anniversary and I’m looking forward to the spirit of Aloha that resonates through the area, where all guests are treated as ‘ohana.